tomasi001/Hangman/README.md

 6. once the app has been created download the contents of this github repository
 7. replace all folders in the newly created app except for the node_modules
 8. make sure all the files downloaded are present in the Hangman directory.
+9. open your terminal and make sure you are in the Hangman directory
-9. type in 'npm start'
+10. type in 'npm start'

 ## Et Voila!
 The app should be running on your localhost:3000